mengab/MGANet-DCC2020/README.md

 # MGANet
-PyTorch implementation of "MGANet & DCC2020 paper".
-We have merged the codes of both methods.
+PyTorch implementation of "MGANet & DCC2020 paper", and we have merged the code of these two methods.

 - [ArXiv](http://arxiv.org/pdf/1811.09150)
 - [Data Compression Conference (DCC2020)](https://www.cs.brandeis.edu/~dcc/Call.html)